mongodb/docs/source/includes/customization/adjust-x-axis-label-angle.rst

 To set this option:

-1. Open the :ref:`Customize <customize-charts>` pane for your chart.
+1. Click the :guilabel:`Customize` tab for your chart.

 #.
 In the :guilabel:`Axes` section, select a :guilabel:`Label Angle`
    for the :guilabel:`X Axis`.